There is a time for everything, and yet —

 The sacrament of waiting can feel the hardest of all.

-They say waiting is the drumming of impatient fingers, the unbearably slow watching of the face of the clock, the long sitting in front of indifferent calendars and hoping so wide your heart cracks.
+They say waiting is the drumming of impatient fingers, the unbearably slow watching of the face of the clock, the long sitting in front of indifferent calendars that have minds of their own, and you keep hoping for something to change your heart cracks.

 Hoping can feel so much like hurt.

-But, the brave and battle-weary will flat-out tell you, if you’re waiting beside a hospital bed for any kind of stirring, waiting for the word you need to finally turn off this endlessly-stretching dead-end road, waiting for change that is moving slower than old molasses frozen in the depths of December, you know waiting isn’t an uninvolved twiddling of thumbs because you have felt it:
+But, the brave and battle-weary will flat-out tell you, if you’re waiting in front of a stretching calendar, waiting beside a hospital bed for any kind of stirring, waiting for the word you need to finally turn off this endlessly-stretching dead-end road, waiting for change that is moving slower than old molasses frozen in the depths of December, you know waiting isn’t an uninvolved twiddling of thumbs because you have felt it:

 Hope is a buoyancy — and waiting is what splits you wide open to fill with the rising waters, so everything can rise.
 So you can rise.

-Waiting isn’t passive — waiting is passion: loving long enough to suffer.
+Waiting isn’t passive — waiting is passion: waiting is loving long enough to suffer.

 Waiting is the patience of the long suffering of letting go.
 Letting go of the plan, the dream, the map, the vision.
 Letting the ground of things, the things that you made your ground, letting them give way.